 A Healthy Baton Rouge Spinal Disc

 A cushion.
 A spacer.
 A spring.
 A spinal disc.
-Spine & Sports Rehab Center knows a lot about the spinal intervertebral disc!
+Medical Spine and Sports Injury and Rehab Centers knows a lot about the spinal intervertebral disc!
 Baton Rouge chiropractic back pain and neck pain patients appreciate that knowledge!
-The intervertebral disc in the human spine plays a role as a separator holding the spinal bone apart, the vertebrae, apart and allows motion of the spine.
-The disc also provides a large opening for the nerves leaving the spine through which to pass.
-If this opening is thinned, which happens when discs degenerate and lose height, the nerves passing through are compressed.
-This compression impedes circulation to the nerve and inflammation of the nerve sets in.
-The narrowing of the nerve opening is termed Baton Rouge spinal stenosis.
-Shown here is a schematic and MRI poster of normal and stenotic nerve openings.
+The intervertebral disc in the human spine acts as a separator to hold the spinal bones apart, the vertebrae, apart and allows motion of the spine.
+The disc also maintains a large opening for the nerves exiting the spine through which to pass.
+If this opening is thinned, which occurs when discs degenerate and lose height, the nerves passing through are compressed.
+This compression slows circulation to the nerve and inflammation of the nerve starts.
+The narrowing of the nerve opening is called Baton Rouge spinal stenosis.
+Shown here is a schematic and MRI depiction of normal and stenotic nerve openings.

 Baton Rouge stenotic and normal spinal discs